First Time Here?

 I want to tell you more about me and this blog.
 Click HERE.

-I recognize that as a woman speaking and writing about sex, I need to be really clear about what I believe.
-Certainly I am very open in generating authentic dialogue (I'm not afraid to call it like it is).
-At the same time, I hold to foundational (some would even say "conservative" or "traditional") beliefs about sex and marriage.
+I recognize that as a Christian woman speaking and writing about sex, I need to be clear about what I believe.
+I love authentic dialogue, and I respect that not everyone believes what I do.

 He died on the cross for our sins.
+No one comes to the Father except through Jesus Christ.
 When we acknowledge Him as the One True Lord and Savior and repent and ask for forgiveness for our sins, we are indeed forgiven and have eternal life.
-Faith in Christ does not instantly make marriage easy, but faith certainly does better equip us to journey and to appreciate all that is good about marriage.
+This gift of salvation is available to everyone who confesses their sins and asks Jesus Christ to be their Savior.

 I take to heart 1 Corinthians 7, which clearly says a husband and a wife are not to withhold their bodies from each other.
 I recognize that there are instances of illness or injury that make it difficult or impossible to make love.
-These are the rare exceptions though (and even in many of those exceptions, close physical contact is still possible and should be nurtured).
+These are the rare exceptions (and even in many of these exceptions, close physical contact is still possible and should be nurtured).

 One flesh is about so much more than sex.
 It is about emotional, spiritual and physical connectedness.
 I believe the profound implications of sexual intimacy beyond the physical aspects are one of the reasons God wants sex to be kept within marriage.
 To say there is a lot at stake is an understatement.

 I'm not in the camp of "going at it alone" when it comes to solving problems in such an important relationship as the covenant of marriage.
 There are many, many Christian resources available, whether they be counseling, books, websites, etc. Isolation in our pain and confusion sucks.
 God is all about shedding light and inviting us to walk in it.